-Oversight - The supervising physician is available to provide review of procedures/encounters with feedback provided after care is delivered.
+Oversight - The supervising physician is available to provide review of procedures/encounters with feedback provided after care is delivered to the radiology resident/fellow.

-Policy Section II.
+Section II.
 General

 Supervision of residents should be organized to provide gradually increased responsibility and maturation into the role of a judgmentally sound, technically skilled, and independently functioning "privileged" provider.
-Program Directors will define specific criteria for evaluation of resident abilities allowing for a progressive authority and responsibility, conditional independence, and taking on of supervisory roles.
-The program director will also define the specific criteria used to determine when a resident or fellow can progress to the next level of training and when residents are assessed as being competent to graduate.
+The Radiology PD's and APD's will define specific criteria for evaluation of resident abilities allowing for a progressive authority and responsibility, conditional independence, and taking on of supervisory roles.